addyosmani/backbone-fundamentals/README.md

 console.log(myAttributes);
 ```

-It is best practice to use Model.set() or direct instantiation to set the values of a model's attributes.
+It is best practice to use `Model.set()` or direct instantiation to set the values of a model's attributes.

-Accessing <code>Model.attributes</code> directly is generally discouraged.
-Instead, should you need to read or clone data, <code>Model.toJSON()</code> is recommended for this purpose.
-If you would like to access or copy a model's attributes for purposes such as JSON stringification (e.g. for serialization prior to being passed to a view), this can be achieved using <code>Model.toJSON()</code>:
+Accessing `Model.attributes` directly is generally discouraged.
+Instead, should you need to read or clone data, `Model.toJSON()` is recommended for this purpose.
+If you would like to access or copy a model's attributes for purposes such as JSON stringification (e.g. for serialization prior to being passed to a view), this can be achieved using `Model.toJSON()`:

 ```javascript
 var myAttributes = myPhoto.toJSON();